TM

 The Transformation:

 When fear lives only in your head, it's a monster.
 When it's written on paper with a name, it becomes manageable data.
-You're no longer afraid—you're analysing.
+You're no longer afraid—you're analyzing.

 Strategy 2: Run the Actual Numbers (Not the Catastrophic Ones)